xetobase/xeto-vscode-extension/README.md

 2. The XETO Extension will automatically active and provide language-provided features
 3. Use the provided Visual Studio Code keyboard actions and/or commands

-Note: Some features (like go to definition) may take a few seconds to start, as we are reading `sys` libraries that are external to the host machine
+**Note:** Some features (like go to definition) may take a few seconds to initialize as the extension loads system libraries.

 ## Installation